BYLAWS OF THE SOUTH CAROLINA GREEN PARTY

 The Party shall adopt a platform based on the Ten Key values that clearly defines the Party’s position on issues facing our society and the world.
 The platform will be based on the platform of the Green Party of the United States, modified to address the specific policy concerns relevant to South Carolina.
 The platform will be a guide for elected officials and other Party members engaged in public policy making.

 ARTICLE 9: RELATIONSHIP TO THE NATIONAL PARTY

 The Party is affiliated with the Green Party of the United States.
-The Party will appoint delegates and alternates to the national Coordinating Committee and will appoint representatives to other national committees.
-In even-numbered years, the Party will, at its State Convention, select delegates to national convention (which in presidential election years will be the Presidential Nominating Convention).
-These delegates and representatives shall be precluded from receiving compensation for their services but shall be entitled to receive such amount, if any, as the Party may from time to time determine, to cover expenses, including expenses related to participation in meetings.
+The Steering Committee will appoint delegates and alternates to the Green Party of the United States National Committee and will appoint representatives to other national committees.
+In presidential election years, the Party will, at its State Convention, select delegates and alternates to the Presidential Nominating Convention.
+These delegates and alternates shall be precluded from receiving compensation for their services, but the Party may from time to time determine to cover delegates’ expenses, including expenses related to participation in meetings.

 ARTICLE 11: FINANCES

 The Party will adopt an annual budget, including anticipated expenses and sources of revenue.
 The Treasurer is responsible for overseeing the finances of the Party, making regular reports to the Steering Committee, and submitting financial reports to the appropriate State and Federal agencies.